 Additional Taxes and Fees to Consider

 Because DIY incorporation services want to make a sale, they only give you the benefits of forming an S-Corp.
-The fact is, there are several additional fees, taxes, and costs that should be considered and factored into the net savings.
-Again, many people can benefit from S-Corp tax savings, but there is a right way and wrong way to go about it.
+The fact is, there are several additional fees, taxes, and costs to consider when calculating the net savings.
+Again, many people benefit from S-Corp tax savings, but there is a right way and wrong way to go about it.

 1. You can save thousands in payroll taxes.